First passage sets of the 2D continuum Gaussian free field: Preliminaries

-Moreover, the same holds (with the appropriate definitions) for any $D$ finitely connected domain with all boundary components larger than a point. \end{prop}
+Moreover, the same holds (with the appropriate definitions) for any finitely connected domain $D$ with all boundary components larger than a point. \end{prop}

-\begin{proof} As the conformal modulus is the reciprocal of the extremal length, a simple calculation shows that it is enough to prove the first claim.

-Using the conformal invariance both of the quantity $W_t$, the Gaussian free field and the extremal length, it suffices to work in a circle domain and consider the case where $\B$ is equal to the union of circles.
-In fact, for simplicity, we will only prove the case where $\B$ is equal to a circle of radius $1$.
-We can moreover assume that the circles of radius $1+\eps$, denoted by $\B_\eps$ are contained in $D$ for all $\eps > 0$ small enough.
-In this case $\eps^{-1}\int_{\B_\eps} h_{\eta_t}$ converges a.s. to $\partial_n h_{\eta_t}$.
+\begin{proof} Using the conformal invariance both of the quantity $W_t$, the Gaussian free field and the extremal length, it suffices to work in a circle domain and consider the case where $\B$ is the union of a subset of the circles.
+In fact, for simplicity, we only prove the case where $\B=\partial B(0,1)$ and $D=B(0,1)\backslash \bigcup_{i=1}^k B(x_i,r_i)$, with $|x_i|<1-r_i$, and a $\eta_t$ is a local set process started from an interior boundary, i.e. from a boundary different from $\partial B(0,1)$.
+The general case follows by exactly the same argument.